solenebernard/solenebernard.github.io/content/blog/blog5/index.md

 ## Do we hear more than we see?

-We can argue that we see more than we see because of how is encoded information.
+We can argue that we hear more than we see because of how is encoded information.
 The space of hearable signals is way bigger than the one of visible colors.

 But colors are not the only information given by our eyes.
 There are million of cone cells in our eyes that give us also *spacial information* about colors.
-Whereas we only have two ears that limit the spatial localization.
+Whereas we only have two ears that limits the spatial localization of our environment!

 To conclude, I would say that we hear way more than we see colors!